One Year, Part Time Course – Starting October 2018

-The Foundation Course in Gestalt Counselling/Therapy will be run by three experienced trainers:
+The Foundation Course in Gestalt Counselling/Therapy will be run by two experienced trainers:

 Joy Appleby UKCP Registered Gestalt Psychotherapist, is a Training and Supervising Member of The Gestalt Psychotherapy Training Institute (UK) and a member of the Training Standards Committee.
 As a former BACP Accredited Trainer she was Senior Lecturer/Counselling Team Leader at City College Manchester until 2002 when she joined the Manchester Gestalt Centre.
-Joy works in private practice as a psychotherapist, supervisor and trainer and runs workshops and short courses on a range of topics as well as training in Gestalt Psychotherapy.
-She is a Guest Trainer at Edinburgh Gestalt Centre.
+Joy works in private practice as a supervisor and trainer and runs workshops and short courses on a range of topics as well as training in Gestalt Psychotherapy.

 Shirley Summers MSc is a UKCP Registered Psychotherapist.
 Shirley has been working as a Gestaltist for 30 years.
 She offers therapy, supervision and training at MGC and in Cumbria and is a visiting Gestalt therapist and trainer for various institutes and organisations in the UK.
 Shirley has recently completed Level 1 training in Sensorimotor Psychotherapy and brings to her work a synthesis of Gestalt, Body Psychotherapy and Developmental Movement.